 - If you need advice on addressing discrimination, you can submit a help request to the ACLU, Lambda Legal or the National Center for Lesbian Rights (which serves the entire LGBTQ population).

 - If you are transgender or gender nonconforming and need advice, contact the Transgender Law Center's Helpdesk.
 If you need legal representation, the National Center for Transgender Equality has a Transgender Legal Services Network of affirming law firms and legal clinics.

-It's undeniable that the LGBTQ+ community has made progress in certain areas compared with decades ago, but adequate legal protection and financial inclusion efforts at the federal and state levels still need to be addressed.
+It's undeniable that the LGBTQ+ community has made progress in certain areas compared with decades ago, but legal protection and financial inclusion efforts at the federal and state levels still need to be addressed.
 Until they are, it's important to be aware of what financial discrimination looks like and where you can go for help if you believe you are a victim.